Encryptoid/EncryptoidModPack/README.md

 **!admintetherport** or **!attp***

 This command will launch a UI showing all online players.
 Clicking one will create a tether at your current location and teleport you to the player.
 Your UNTETHER record will show up at the top of the list next time.
 Unlike **!tetherport**, this command will overwrite your untether if you have one, so untether before using if you want to save the original location.
+You can also use !attp-off, which will teleport you to the player with a configurable offset to his position.
+Check the offset in the file mods/AdminTetherport/admin_tetherport_config.yaml

 ![image](https://user-images.githubusercontent.com/89423557/162569636-64340659-e572-4799-be35-1b23c97b7ff9.png)